bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 ## I cannot create PNGs in R

 For using the `png` method, you need to have an X11 session running.
-This might be the case if you logged into a cluster node using `qrsh` if configured correctly but is not the case if you submitted a bash job.
+This might be the case if you logged into a cluster node using `srun --x11` if configured correctly but is not the case if you submitted a bash job.
 The solution is to use `xvfb-run` (xvfb = X11 virtual frame-buffer).

 Here is the content of an example script: